Bothainakb/holberton-AstroThread/Documentation.md

 Team members were encouraged to provide constructive feedback on proposed ideas, project decisions, and ongoing work.
 Feedback was used to identify potential weaknesses, consider alternative approaches, and improve the quality of the project.
 This principle helped create a collaborative environment in which team members could learn from one another and contribute to the continuous improvement of the MVP.

-Through this collaboration framework, our team established a structured yet flexible working environment that encouraged active participation, effective communication, and shared responsibility.
+Through this collaboration framework, our team established a structured yet flexible working environment that encouraged active participation, effective communication, shared learning, and shared responsibility.
 These principles supported the team throughout the idea development process and provided a foundation for the subsequent planning and development of AstroThread.

 ---

 # 3. Introduction

 During the idea development stage, our team brainstormed and discussed different project concepts before deciding on the MVP we wanted to develop.
-We considered three main ideas: AstroThread, Nurture, and a ticket reselling platform.
+We considered three main ideas: **AstroThread**, **Nurture**, and a **Ticket Reselling Platform**.

 Each idea was evaluated based on its innovation, technical feasibility, potential impact, MVP scope, and the skills and interests of our team.
 We discussed the strengths and weaknesses of each concept and considered the challenges that could affect its development.

-After this evaluation, we selected AstroThread as our final MVP concept.
+After this evaluation, we selected **AstroThread** as our final MVP concept.

 ---

 # 4. Idea Development Process

-The idea development process was conducted in two phases.
-In the first phase, team members independently generated potential project concepts based on individual interests, technical strengths, and perceived relevance.
-In the second phase, these concepts were presented to the full team for structured discussion and evaluation.
+The idea development process was conducted in two phases:

+1. **Independent Concept Generation:** Team members independently generated potential project concepts based on individual interests, technical strengths, and perceived relevance.

+2. **Structured Team Evaluation:** Concepts were presented to the full team for structured discussion, risk assessment, and comparative analysis.

 This approach was deliberately adopted to ensure a broad and diverse range of ideas was considered prior to convergence on a single concept, thereby reducing the risk of premature consensus around an initial proposal.